dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 - A better developer troubleshooting experience because invalid bindings are reported as build errors.
 - Intellisense while editing.

-Not all methods can be used to define a binding.
+Not all methods can be used to define a compiled binding.
 The expression must be a simple property access expression.
 The following examples show valid and invalid binding expressions:

 ```csharp
 // Valid: Property access